gabrocheleau/merkle-patricia-trees-examples/README.md

 Node 1:  null
 ```

-Nothing surprising here, the node is null.
+Nothing surprising here, there is no node associated with that path, so the node is null.

 ### Example 2b - Creating and looking up a branch node

 Creating a branch is a bit more complicated.
 For a branch to exist, we need to create a common path that eventually diverges.

-Notice how similar the following keys are (the bytes are what we're concerned with here):
+Notice how similar the following keys are (the bytes are what we should focus on):

 ```jsx
 console.log(Buffer.from('testKey'))